CameronWD/Restful-Motoracing-API/README.md

 ## Why is it a problem?
 ### R2 - Why is it a problem that needs solving?

+At the core of this issue are two fundamental challenges that are in need of a resolution.

+1. Reduced Engagement and Enjoyment
+    - As with many sports, enjoyment goes beyond the event itself.
+Following sportspeople over a season of races, accessing statistics, and discovering intriguing information about the participants all enhance engagement and enjoyment.
+Currently, many lower-tier motor racing communities lack a comprehensive, approachable, or even discoverable platform for fans to delve deeper and find more information about races, teams, drivers, and circuits.
+By creating a tool that makes data more accessible, we pave the way for increased spectator engagement and enjoyment.

+2. Restricted Growth of Communities
+    - Most of these events or organizations spring from passion projects or weekend work by dedicated volunteers who aim to create competitive and enjoyable races.
+With this passion comes a lack of organization and substantial friction for new drivers, teams, sponsors, or races looking to get involved, primarily due to the organizers' limited resources.
+By introducing a platform that not only simplifies processing new drivers and teams into competitions but also serves as a central hub for sharing information about upcoming races and race results, we empower the community to grow.

+The unique aspect of these communities and other lower-tier motorsport competitions is the harmonious blend of community and competition.
+Utilizing an API like the Motor Racing API enables these groups to foster a more interconnected and cohesive structure, while simultaneously enhancing accessibility and engagement with their fan base.
+This solution significantly broadens the level of participation that people can enjoy when following these events.

 ## Why PostgreSQL?
 ### R3 - Why have you chosen this database system.
 What are the drawbacks compared to others?